 A conversation about “The Conversation” by Robert Livingston with Bethune-Cookman University professor Dr. Clarissa West-White.

 Dr. Clarissa West-White is a Reference Librarian/Instructor at Bethune-Cookman University, where she began as an Assistant Professor of English.

 A conversation with Natalie Smith-Wells from Daytona Beach Housing Authority speaking on racial disparity in housing and how the DBHA is addressing the issue locally.

-Natalie Smith-Wells is the interim executive director of the DBHA and will speak on disparity in housing and programs that Housing and Urban Development (HUD) and the DBHA have in place to assist.
+Natalie Smith-Wells is the Chief Operating Officer of the DBHA and will speak on disparity in housing and programs that Housing and Urban Development (HUD) and the DBHA have in place to assist.

 - Race and the Criminal Justice System – January 4, 2022

 A conversation with Dr. Kideste Yusef from the Department of Criminal Justice at Bethune-Cookman University speaking on race and the criminal justice system.

 Dr. Kideste Yusef is an Assistant Professor of Criminal Justice and the Chair of the Department of Justice and Political Studies at B-CU, where she also serves as the Assistant Director of the B-CU Center for Law & Social Justice.

 - Public Education Equity – January 25, 2022

 A conversation with Dr. Headley White from the Department of Education at Bethune-Cookman University speaking on racial disparities in education.